ethankennerly/climate-champion/design.md

         - Entertain Rarely
 1. [ ] I hear 2 sounds: pop and squish.
 I want feedback sound, good or bad.
     1. [ ] Hear only pop portion of sound.
-1. [ ] Does grass to barren correlate to CO2 bar?
+1. Does grass to barren correlate to CO2 bar?
-    1. [ ] Same image on CO2 fill as barren.
+    1. Same color on CO2 fill as barren.
-    1. [ ] Same image on CO2 background as grass.
+    1. Same color on CO2 background as grass.
 1. Align places to an isometric grid.
 1. Reproduction.
     1. Have Three Or More Children: Doubles every place in 30 years.